 Answer | What is a Property Certification or Real Estate Certificate?
-Pennsylvania Law (PA Act 89) requires the seller of real estate in Philadelphia to present to the buyer, no later than the settlement of the sale, a certificate from the Department of Licenses and Inspections (L+I) stating the current use, the legal zoning classification, and any violations of record for the subject premises.
+Pennsylvania Law (PA Act 89) requires the seller of real estate in Philadelphia to present to the buyer, no later than the settlement of the sale, a certificate from the Department of Licenses and Inspections (L+I) stating the last established use in the zoning record, the legal zoning classification, and any violations of record for the subject premises.
 It is good for 30 days.

 You Should Know: This document is called a Property Certification but is often referred to as a Real Estate or Seller's Certificate.
 This is NOT the same as a Certificate of Occupancy.